-No matter what we experience when we’re meditating, it only has meaning when we take it out into our daily lives.
-There is nothing we experience—from the simple act of eating to the complications of work and relationships—that we cannot approach with the mindfulness and compassion we develop in our meditation.
+No matter what we experience when we’re meditating, it only has meaning when we take it out into our daily lives, shares the late Thich Nhat Hanh.
+There is nothing we experience that we can’t approach with the mindfulness and compassion we develop in our meditation.

 Take the time to eat an orange in mindfulness.
 If you eat an orange in forgetfulness, caught in your anxiety and sorrow, the orange is not really there.
 But if you bring your mind and body together to produce true presence, you can see that the orange is a miracle.
 Peel the orange.
 Smell the fruit.
 See the orange blossoms in the orange, and the rain and the sun that have gone through the orange blossoms.
 The orange tree that has taken several months to bring this wonder to you.
 Put a section in your mouth, close your mouth mindfully, and with mindfulness feel the juice coming out of the orange.
 Taste the sweetness.
 Do you have the time to do so?
 If you think you don’t have time to eat an orange like this, what are you using that time for?
 Are you using your time to worry or using your time to live?